ttt9912/kotlin-playground/Kotlin Book.md

 - Iterate over map

 # Collection Membership

 Use `in` to check whether a value is in a range or collection

+# Exceptions

+## Throw

+- Similar to Java using `throw`, `try`, `catch`, `finally`
+- `throw` is an expression

+## Try-catch-finally

+- Can be used similar to Java
+- But is optional, as Kotlin doesn't have **checked exceptions**
+- `try` can be used as expression

+## No checked exceptions

+- Kotlin doesn't have `throws` in method signatures
+- Kotlin doesn't differentiate between checked and unchecked exceptions

+Experience has shown that the Java rules often require a lot of meaningless code to rethrow or ignore exceptions, and the rules don’t consistently protect you from the errors that can happen.